-$\boxtimes$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2016

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\\ to \\\\\

-Commission File No. 000-51401

-(Exact name of registrant as specified in its charter)

-Federally chartered corporation

-(State or other jurisdiction of incorporation or organization) 200 East Randolph Drive

-(Address of principal executive offices)

-(I.R.S.
-Employer

-Identification No.)

-(Zip Code)

-Registrant's telephone number, including area code: (312) 565-5700

-Securities to be registered pursuant to Section 12(b) of the Act: None

-Securities registered pursuant to Section 12(g) of the Act: Class B Capital Stock, par value \$100 per share

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes

-No

-No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filings requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one) Large Accelerated Filer Accelerated Filer Accelerated Filer Smaller Reporting Company

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes D No 🗵

-Registrant's stock is not publicly traded and is only issued to members of the registrant.
-Such stock is issued and redeemed at par value, \$100 per share, subject to applicable regulatory and statutory limits.
+R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Ided December 31, 2016 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 riod from to Commission F File No. 000-51401 FHLB 💜 Chicago Federal Home Lo an Bank of Chicago (Exact name of registral nt as specified in its charter) Federally chartered corporation 36-6001019 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 200 East Randolph Drive identification (ve.)
+Chicago, İL 60601 (Address of principal executive offices) (Zip Code) Registrant's telephone number, i ncluding area code: (312) 565-5700 Securities to be registered pursua ant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Class B Capital Stock, par value \$100 per share Indicate by check mark if the registrant is a well-known season Yes E ed issuer, as defined in Rule 405 of the Securities Act. ] No 区 Indicate by check mark if the registrant is not required to file re Yes D ports pursuant to Section 13 or Section 15(d) of the Act. ☑ No ⊠ Indicate by check mark whether the registrant (1) has filed all re Exchange Act of 1934 during the preceding 12 months (or for s reports), and (2) has been subject to such filings requirements Indicate by check mark whether the registrant has submitted el Interactive Data File required to be submitted and posted pursu months (or for such shorter period that the registrant was requi uant to Rule 405 of Regulation S-T during the preceding 12 Indicate by check mark if disclosure of delinquent filers pursual contained herein, and will not be contained, to the best of the restatements incorporated by reference in Part III of this Form 10 Indicate by check mark whether the registrant is a large accele smaller reporting company.
+See the definitions of "large accele Rule 12b-2 of the Exchange Act.
+(Check one) Large Accelerated Filer □ Accelerated Filer □ rated filer, an accelerated filer, a non-accelerated filer, or a rated filer", "accelerated filer" and "smaller reporting company" in Non-accelerated Filer Smaller Reporting Company Indicate by check mark whether the registrant is a shell compa ny (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ Registrant's stock is not publicly traded and is only issued to m embers of the registrant.
+Such stock is issued and redeemed at statutory limits.
 At June 30, 2016, the aggregate par value of the stock held by current and former members was \$2,076,177,804.
 As of February 28, 2017, including mandatorily redeemable capital stock, registrant had 16,852,200 total outstanding shares of Class B Capital Stock.